robschick/lessonCode/lesson4.md

 Important note here - git is huge and can be frustrating - but since it's huge and since it was developed by an uber-nerdy crowd, there are a lot of resources out there.
 My first thing to do if I see an error I don't understand, is to type it into ~~google~~ duckduckgo, and start browsing the answers on StackOverflow.
 At current count, there are ~~88,555 questions~~ [105,455 questions](https://stackoverflow.com/questions/tagged/git) tagged with ```git``` on stack overflow.
 Chances are, the answer is out there!

-At any rate, one workflow to connect a local repo to GitHub is as follows (n.b. this is done at the start):

-1. on github, add a new repository.
-I typically add an R themed .gitignore file, and a README
-2. copy its url (http or ssh - I prefer ssh) to clone it
-3. Navigate to the parent folder, clone the repo
-4. At this point you can either cd into the repo and start work, or if you want to work in RStudio, simply start a new project with the "Existing Directory" option chose the repo and the git tab will appear.

-You can also bypass the cloning from the command line by choosing the option to clone from a repo, but make sure all your ssh keys/ducks are in a row.

-Now when you look at the git tab in RStudio, you will see one important difference from before - the Push/Pull tabs are live, i.e. they are not greyed out.
+## Local Repo First

-However, what if you already have a local repo that is not connected to GitHub?
+What if you already have a local repo that is not connected to GitHub?
 Sort of like we have here.
 First type this:

 ```bash